Sonnerz/project03-practical-python/README.md

 c.	**If some of the work was based on other code, explain what was kept and how it was changed to fit your need.
 A project submitted without a README.md file will FAIL**<br>
 A ReadMe file has been provided.
 10.	**Use Git & GitHub for version control.
 Each new piece of functionality should be in a separate commit.**<br>
-Git and GiHub have been used and commit comments provided with each git commit
+Git and GitHub have been used and commit comments provided with each git commit
 11.	**Deploy the final version of your code to a hosting platform such as Heroku.**<br>
 Final version was deployed to Heroku